 Procedural Textures

-The word procedural in procedural texturing means that the texture uses mathematically generated patterns and textures.
+'Procedural' refers to the texture using mathematically generated patterns and textures.
 Procedurally generated textures are usually faster to compute than painted textures because they are generally far smaller.
+You can create some exceptionally realistic procedural textures using only the nodes within Maya.

-Let's begin to create procedural material by looking at references and deciding on some critical things about the material based on the reference image.
+In this section, discover the process of making procedural textures and 2D and 3D texture nodes in Maya, starting with creating procedural material by looking at references and deciding on some critical things about the material based on the reference image.

 Note: It is important to understand that the material you create is a possible version of the material based on the reference that you have.
 The same material will look different based on many different variables for example, the lighting at the time the image was taken and the age of the object.
 Newly machined surfaces are often very different from materials which have been exposed to the weather.